Game Boy Architecture

 Horizontal interrupts allowed to alter the frame before being finished.
 This means that a different scrolling value could be applied at each line, resulting in each row of the frame being shifted at different paces.

-This achieved a Wobbling effect (I’m not sure that’s the official name of it).
+This achieved an interesting Wobbling effect (I’m not sure that’s the official name of it).

 Audio